Russell Wilson Player Prop Bets for NFL Week 18 | Seattle vs. Arizona 1/9/2022

 Matchup vs. Arizona

-- In 11 matchups against the Cardinals, Wilson averaged 232.6 passing yards per game, 2.9 yards below his over/under for Sunday.
+- Wilson averaged 232.6 passing yards per game in 11 matchups against the Cardinals, 10.9 yards below his over/under for Sunday.

-- Wilson threw a touchdown pass eight times and multiple TDs in five of those contests against the Cardinals.
+- Wilson threw a touchdown pass eight times and multiple TDs in five of those games against the Cardinals.

 - Note: Wilson's stats vs. Cardinals date back to 2016.